Transport Canada: Aviation

 In 2003, Transport Canada launched its Electronic Collection of Air Transportation Statistics program to collect passenger and cargo data in real-time from air carriers flying in Canada.
 ECATS will expand into the field of general aviation during 2008.
 Transport Canada also collects data on all accidents and incidents, no matter how minor, using the Civil Aviation Daily Occurrence Reporting System (CADORS).

 Transport Canada continues to be responsible for licensing pilots and other aviation specialists (such as dispatchers and mechanics) as well as registering and inspecting aircraft.
 It is also responsible for the safety certification and continuous safety oversight of most forms of commercial operations.
-These responsibilities are carried out by 6 regions, Atlantic, Quebec, Ontario, Prairie & Northern, Pacific and the sixth region based in Ottawa (National Capital Region) is responsible for air operators operating international flights and certain types of large aeroplanes.
+These responsibilities are carried out by 6 regions, Atlantic, Quebec, Ontario, Prairie & Northern, Pacific and the sixth region based in Ottawa (National Capital Region) is responsible for air operators operating international flights and certain types of large airplanes.
 The Canadian Aviation Regulations (CARs) are also under Transport Canada control.

 The Canadian Air Transport Security Authority is a Crown corporation that reports to parliament through the Minister of Transport.
 It is responsible for the protection of specific elements of the air transportation system – from passenger and baggage screening to screening airport workers.
 In spring 2017 CATSA and the Canada Border Services Agency began their roll-out "as part of a broader effort to modernize and streamline clearance procedures at Canadian airports" of the self-service border clearance kiosks programme, under which Canadian travellers are subject to facial recognition technology upon re-entry to the country.
 It was expected that as a cost-cutting measure the programme was to reduce the number of civilian interactions with civil servants.